-Estimated proven oil reserves totaled 15.25 million barrels and 10.90 million barrels for Galoc oil field and 1.37 million barrels for Nido oil field as of December 31, 2013 and 2012, respectively.
+Estimated proven oil reserves totaled to 15.25 million barrels for Galoc oil field and 1.37 million barrels for Nido oil field as of December 31, 2014 and 2013, respectively.

 Estimation of useful lives of property and equipment

 The Group reviews annually the EUL of transportation equipment and office furniture and equipment based on expected asset utilization.
 It is possible that future results of operations could be affected by changes in these estimates brought about by changes in the factors mentioned.
 A reduction in the EUL of these assets would increase the recorded depreciation expense and decrease noncurrent assets.